 Psychiatrist providers include doctors, nurses, nurse practitioners, and physician assistants.
 They often maintain long-term relationships with you and advise and treat you on a range of health related issues.

-Damon G. LaBarbera, PhD, Licensed Psychologist ([email protected]), offers in-person sessions in Rockville Centre, New York, for clients with anxiety, depression, relationship stress, and other life problems.
+Damon G. LaBarbera, PhD, Licensed Psychologist ([email protected]), offers in-person sessions in Rockville Centre, New York, for clients with life problems.
 Dr. LaBarbera also offers telehealth services from Rockville Centre and Union City, New Jersey for Florida and New Jersey residents.

 His training is that he is a graduate of Brown University in Providence, Rhode Island and attended an APA-Approved Clinical Psychology Program and APA-Approved Clinical Psychology Internship.
 He has had a busy private practice for over 35 years.